 The CPR primarily addresses the relationship between product manufacturers and market surveillance authorities, and only indirectly covers the relationship between manufacturers and users of construction products.
 The requirements and provisions reflected in the regulation, however, have an impact on product specifiers/users, in particular construction SMEs, who represent the majority of EBC members.
 For this reason, EBC believes that the application of the CPR should ensure the free circulation of construction products and allow the internal market to function in an efficient way.

-- Standardisation in Construction: What’s new? - - Read more
+- Standardisation under the Construction Products Regulation: Joint discussion paper - - Read more

-- EBC opposes European-wide execution standards - - Read more
+- EBC welcomes the European Green Deal communication - - Read more